LiamMarrinan/Latin102/Quiz-1.md

    (b) miserunt

-   (c) was sent

 Part III

 1. Centaurs are being killed by Hercules.
 (Use the present tense)

-    Centaurus interficiuntur Herculem
+    interficiuntur

 2. Centaurus were being killed by Hercules.
 (Use the imperfect tense)

-    Centaurs interficiebantur Herculem
+    interficiebantur

 3. Centaurus were killed by Hercules.
 (Use the perfect tense)

-    Centaurus interfecti sunt Herculem
+    interfecti sunt

 4. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.)
+(Emphasize the circumstance, not the timing, of what Hercules did.) ❌

     Cum Hercules interficiebat centaurum, is detulerunt deianiram.

-5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.
+5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌

-    Cum Deianria vidit vestem herculis in flammis, ea cognovit Centaurum iacuit eam.
+    vidit

 6. Hercules led Deianira in marriage (i.e., he married her).

-    Hercules adduxit Deianiram in conjugio.
+    adduxit

 7. Hercules repeatedly asked Eurytus for permission to marry Iole.

-    Hercules rogavit saepe Eurytum ad permissus maritare Iole.
+    rogavit ❌